Rod Hull: Emu

-Hull used Emu to create havoc while not accepting blame for it.
+Hull used Emu to create havoc while not accepting responsibility for it.
 The use of a false arm attached to Hull's jacket, which cradled the emu, made it appear that the neck and head moved of its own volition.
 Hull used the puppet to make violent attacks on people nearby.
 During these events Hull would make half-hearted attempts to pull the bird away from its victim but would often become embroiled in the fracas, rolling around on the floor, creating theatrical mayhem and a lot of slapstick.

 When Hull left The Super Flying Fun Show and Australia, a duplicate of Emu was made so the character could continue on the show, much to Hull's annoyance, and comedian Marty Morton took over Hull's co-hosting position in Australia.

 Hull and Emu were regulars on The Hudson Brothers Razzle Dazzle Show, which aired for one season as a Saturday morning children's show on American broadcaster CBS in 1974–1975.

 At least two people have alleged that Hull sexually assaulted women using Emu as a cover.
 Darts champion Eric Bristow wrote: "He used the puppet to feel up women and stick his hand between people's legs."
-In a 2017 interview with Chortle, comedy producer Michael Hurll said to Hull "Look Rod, you've got your hand in that emu, up girls' skirts and squeezing their tits; doing things you would get locked up for."
+In a 2017 interview with Chortle, comedy producer Michael Hurll recalled saying to Hull, "Look Rod, you've got your hand in that emu, up girls' skirts and squeezing their tits; doing things you would get locked up for."
 Hurll reported similar assaults on men in a Channel 4 documentary, Rod Hull: A Bird in the Hand (2003).

 In 1972, Hull destroyed The Queen Mother's bouquet of flowers during the after-show line-up at the Royal Variety Performance.
 During 1976, Hull's Emu repeatedly attacked Michael Parkinson during his chat show, eventually causing Parkinson to fall off his chair.
 Fellow guest Billy Connolly threatened, "If that bird comes anywhere near me, I'll break its neck and your bloody arm!"
 In later years, Parkinson later referred to Emu as "that bloody bird."

 He later starred in the television series Emu's Broadcasting Company (1975–1980), Emu's World, EMU TV and Emu's All Live Pink Windmill Show, taking his television career up to 1991.

 In 1983 he appeared in the US on The Tonight Show, attacking host Johnny Carson, even after he was asked not to by the producers, and Richard Pryor in one of his first public appearances after undergoing major emergency reconstructive surgery on his face.